EngDePal/REST_AI_Server/README.md

    Robot programming is typically done offline using a proprietary programming languague or online directly in the robot cell over a programming device.
    In both cases programs are saved on the robot controller and accessed during operations.

     Decoupling the robot hardware from proprietary software systems can open up a new dimension of possibilities.
 This is especially a topic of interest considering the rise of artificial intelligence applications.
-These might be limited by the restrictions of propriety hardware like computing power.
+These might be limited by the restrictions concerning the controller like computing power.

-    Therefore, a previous thesis aimed at the development of a REST-API running in Java on the Kuka LBR iiwa cobot at the laboratory of production technology at Technische Hochschule Ingolstadt.
+    Therefore, a previous thesis resulted in the development of a REST-API running in Java on the Kuka LBR iiwa cobot in the laboratory of production technology at Technische Hochschule Ingolstadt.
 This alllows the robot controller to take on the role of a client connecting to a server, which can in turn feed it with a set of commands determined by arbitrary control or planning systems.
 My thesis is focusing on the development of such a AI server.
 While the architecture and design of the application are discussed in-depth in the thesis, this repository represents the practical implementation of these considerations.

-    A client implementation is not included in this project.
+    NOTE: A client implementation is not included in this project and is significantly influenced by the supplier's hardware and software design.

 _________________________________________

 2. Overview

     The application is built around a core system handling client-server-communication.
 This core integrates into a plug-in architecture, which allows for the dynamic loading of logic modules during runtime.
     These modules generate commands for the robot and must adhere to a plug-in interface in order to function properly, which is demonstrated by some examples provided in the repository.
-Python has been chosen as the programming languague for implementation and will hopefully serve well in the development of further plugins as the leading language in this space.
+Python has been chosen as the programming languague for implementation and will hopefully serve well in the development of further plugins as the leading language the machine learning space.

-    The core application is found under packages and includes the following components:
+    The core application is found under "packages" and includes the following components:

-        - Server: A Flask server calling on other modules to facilitate client-server communication in accordance with the REST-API specification and principals
+        - Server: A Flask server calling on other modules to facilitate client-server communication in accordance with the REST-API specification and design principals
         - TokenManager: Generates and stores tokens used for client verification
         - DataManager: Allows for access to a MongoDB database to store information
         - RobotLogicManager: The plug-in manager discovers and loads plug-ins during runtime
         - Widget: A compact Qt5 UI displaying info about current clients and offering some basic server control

-    The plug-in architecture needs additional components found under packages/plugins/utils:
+    The plug-in architecture requires additional components found under "packages/plugins/utils":

-        - PluginInterface: the interface all plug-ins must adhere to
+        - PluginInterface: The interface all plug-ins must adhere to
         - Commands: Actually a collection of classes, which help to create properly formatted robot commands
         - MongoInterface: Allows to connect plug-ins to the running MongoDB instance if necessary